Menu

 Key Points to Note:

-- Hodge is a founding member of the Equity Release Council (ERC) and was a member of the SHIP (Safe Home Income Plans) trade body before it rebranded to become what is now known as the ERC.
+• Hodge is a founding member of the Equity Release Council (ERC) and was a member of the SHIP (Safe Home Income Plans) trade body before it rebranded as the ERC.

-- Suppose you don’t have the personal income for a retirement mortgage or a residential mortgage.
-In that case, the Hodge equity release plans product range could be an excellent option, especially with no maximum term.
+• Suppose you don’t have the personal income for a retirement mortgage or a residential mortgage.
+In that case, the Hodge equity release plans product range could be an excellent option, especially given its no-maximum-term feature.

 Hodge Lifetime offers a range of financial products suited to homeowners both in and near retirement.
 For equity release, this review focuses on the Hodge Lifetime Mortgage range, rather than the Retirement Mortgages they offer, which fall outside the scope of the Equity Release Council.
-This review discusses the four equity release products offered by Hodge in detail.
+This review discusses in detail the four equity release products offered by Hodge.

-For a more comprehensive insight and comparison from the entire market on products tailored to your circumstances, contact us for expert advice on all aspects of equity release.
-We can advise and assist in the application process for Hodge Equity.
+For a more comprehensive insight and comparison of the entire market on products tailored to your circumstances, contact us for expert advice on all aspects of equity release.
+We can advise and assist with the Hodge Equity application process.

 Contact 1st UK today for expert advice, assistance, and guidance on equity release.